Meloni’s Mother of All Reforms

 The suggested constitutional revision will further diminish the influence of the parliament.
 Initially, it suggests granting the coalition that supports the elected Prime Minister a ‘premium’ that ensures the coalition has 55% of the seats in both chambers.
 Consequently, the change undoes the connection between parliament and government.
 The existing arrangement entails that the composition of the government is determined by the result of the legislative elections.
 Under this reform, the election of the Prime Minister would determine the makeup of the parliament.

 Furthermore, the change poses a threat to the essence of the Italian upper house.
-The Senate of the Republic under the Italian system is chosen based on regional representation, as stipulated in Article 57 of the Constitution.
+The Senate of the Republic under the Italian system is decided based on regional representation, as stipulated in Article 57 of the Constitution.
 However, after implementing this change, the ‘premium’ would be allocated on a national level.
 This change will weaken the link between the Senate and the regions.
 This change will efficiently convert the parliamentary election into a secondary election.
 The granting of the premium increase will be determined only by the direct election of the Prime Minister, regardless of the performance of a political party in the legislative elections.

 President?
 A thing of the past

-The primary individual who would suffer negative consequences from this change is the President of the Republic.
+The primary individual who would suffer negative consequences of this change is the President of the Republic.
 Furthermore, the ‘premium’ also poses a threat to the autonomous election of the President.
 Presently, in order to choose the President, the Constitution (Article 83) mandates a two-thirds majority for the first three ballots and a majority of all votes afterward.
 Therefore, the victorious alliance is expected to have the power to alone decide the future President of the Republic.

 For now, the Italian president has the official responsibility of appointing the Prime Minister and the ministers based on the recommendation of the former.
-It is important to note that the President is chosen by the parliament in an indirect manner.
+It is important to note that the President is decided by the parliament in an indirect manner.
 It is improbable that an indirectly elected President would have the ability to challenge the results of the direct election of the Prime Minister or the ministers selected by the winning candidate.
 Under such circumstances, the President’s function would be reduced to mere endorsement of others’ judgements.
 Consequently, the presidency would relinquish its present responsibility for managing crises inside the government, a function that has held significant importance in Italian politics.

 Preliminary statistics released on Tuesday revealed that Italy’s economy experienced stagnation in the third quarter, showing no growth compared to the previous three months.
 This result was poorer than anticipated, after a 0.4% decline in the second quarter.
-The national statistics office ISTAT announced that the gross domestic product in the euro zone’s third biggest economy remained unchanged on a year-on-year basis.
+The national statistics office ISTAT announced that the gross domestic product in the eurozone’s third-biggest economy remained unchanged on a year-on-year basis.
 According to Reuters’ poll, experts predicted a 0.1% gain in the quarterly data and a similar 0.1% rise compared to the same period last year.

 Mother of The New Republic?